harshil21/polars-runtime-32-ft/README.md

 Specifically, I replaced the `maturin develop` with `maturin build`, and added the `--compatibility pypi` and `--target ... --zig` flags.
 You also have to make sure that `ziglang` is pip installed in that script.

+## Issues

+From a little bit of personal testing, the aarch64 version has a bug where the schema of a csv file is NOT inferred the same way as the x86_64 version.
+Using a `schema_override` fixed it, though.
+I'm not sure if that happened because how I compiled it, so use these wheels at your own risk.

 ## Support

 If you encounter any issues or have questions regarding this package, please open an issue.